-For Altera Stratix FPGAs, the basic logic element (LE) is a 4-input lookup table plus a flip-flop-hence we report the area of these processors in equivalent LEs, a number that additionally accounts for the consumed silicon area of any hardware blocks (e.g., memory and multiplication units).
+For Altera FPGAs, the basic logic element (LE) is a 4-input lookup table plus a flip-flop-hence we report the area of these processors in equivalent LEs, a number that additionally accounts for the consumed area of any hardware blocks (e.g., memory and multiplication units).
 For the processor clock rate, we report the maximum frequency supported by the critical path of the processor design.
 To combine area, frequency, and cycle count to evaluate an optimization, we use a metric of area efficiency, in million instructions per second (MIPS) per thousand equivalent LEs.
-Finally, we obtain dynamic power metrics of our benchmarks with Quartus' Power Play tool and report the numbers without the I/O pins power in nano-Joules per instruction (nJ/instr).
+Finally, since power is dependent on the duration of execution of a benchmark, we instead report energy per cycle in nano-Joules (nJ) per cycle.

 As shown in Figure 1, the processors that we evaluate are unpipelined (serial), 3-stage-pipelined (pipe3), 5-stage-pipelined (pipe5), and 7-stage-pipelined (pipe7).
 The unpipelined processor is the smallest (889 LEs, 67.7 MHz): it has a multiplier and a serial shifter.
 The pipelined processors all have forwarding lines for both operands by default.
-The 3-stage pipeline has a shifter that is implemented with the multiplier, and is the most area-efficient processor generated by SPREE [9] (1174 LEs, 78.3 MHz).
+The 3-stage pipeline has a shifter that is implemented with the multiplier, and is the most area-efficient processor generated by SPREE [19] (1174 LEs, 78.3 MHz).
 The 5-stage pipeline also has a multiplier-based shifter, and implements a compromise between area efficiency and maximum operating frequency (1283 LEs, 86.79 MHz).
 The 7-stage pipeline has a barrel shifter, is the largest processor, and has the highest frequency (1557 LEs, 100.59 MHz).